Unable to Locate Complete Label Info

 And a fat-to-protein ratio of about 67%.

-With no evidence of any plant-based protein concentrates, this is the profile of a wet food containing an abundance of meat.
+Free of any plant-based protein boosters, this looks like the profile of a wet product containing a significant amount of meat.

-This EVO product is a grain-free grain-free canned dog food using an abundance of turkey and chicken as its main sources of animal protein, thus earning the brand 5 stars.
+EVO canned dog food is a grain-free meat-based wet product using a significant amount of turkey and chicken as its main sources of animal protein, thus earning the brand 5 stars.

 A Final Word